lab1092/blender-manual_ja/manual/modeling/objects/duplication.rst

 .. admonition:: Reference
    :class: refbox

-   | Menu:     :guilabel:`File` → :guilabel:`Link Append`
+   | Menu:     *File* → *Link Append*
    | Hotkey:   :kbd:`Shift-F1`

 :doc:`Linked Libraries </data_system/linked_libraries>` :Linked Libraries are also a form of duplication.
-Any object or datablock in other :guilabel:`.blend` files can be reused in the current file.
+Any object or datablock in other *.blend* files can be reused in the current file.

 Hints